Tickets & Prices – Opening Hours – What to See & Do – History – FAQs

 Inside this educational vessel, there are hundreds of interactive displays that showcase the history of the club, including player successes, trophies, and stories from times gone by.
 If you want to get to know the Barcelona football team on a level that goes beyond cheering fans and sold-out games, you might want to check it out.

-Things to See
+What to See & Do

 The Historic Section